judzelicor/clothing-ecommerce/README.md

 ```
 6. Open your desired browser and visit http://localhost:8000 or the port that your project is open which can be read right after the command that you just
 ran.

+### Acknowledgements
+- Designed and implemented by Judz Philip Elicor.
+- Images were taken from actual ecommerce websites.